2025 Teaching and Learning RFPs

 • In-kind Support Request:

 • The CTL can offer support in learning design, project evaluation, project management, media production, and software development.
-The CTL encourages all prospective grant applicants to schedule a consultation to develop the project plan and the appropriate in-kind support level.
+The CTL encourages all prospective applicants to schedule a consultation to develop the project plan and the appropriate in-kind support level.
 Please contact ColumbiaCTL@columbia.edu to schedule a meeting.

-• Course/Project Sustainability: For Interdisciplinary Teaching Initiatives (ITIs) and Large-Scale Grant projects only, include a plan that describes how the course/project will be sustained after implementation.
+• Course/Project Sustainability: For Interdisciplinary Teaching Initiatives (ITIs) and Large-Scale projects only, include a plan that describes how the course/project will be sustained after implementation.

 Eligibility